Historical Overview of Breast Thermography

 A fatal marketing error…

-The arrival of low cost contact thermography was also the harbinger of increased opposition to breast thermography by the mammography industry.
+The arrival of low cost contact thermography was also the harbinger of increased opposition to breast thermography by the radiology community.

-As advances in thermology were published, radiologists financed by manufacturers of mammography equipment and who were still influenced by the BCDDP experience, increased the assault against breast thermography.
-As a result, radiologists were not a viable market for contact thermography devices, so device manufacturers directed their marketing efforts to gynecologists.
-The rationale was that since gynecologists are the first front against breast diseases, the thermographic examination should be conducted during a woman's annual gynecological examination.
-This proved to be a disastrous marketing error.
+Radiologists who were still influenced by the BCDDP experience were not a viable market for contact thermography devices, so device manufacturers directed their marketing efforts to gynecologists.
+This proved to be a marketing error.
 When the radiology community realized that gynecologists were being sold image acquisition equipment, it predicted results similar to the BCDDP, i.e., subjective interpretations of images by novices delivering erroneous results.
 The radiology community responded vehemently against the use of breast thermography by gynecologists.

 THE 1980's TO THE PRESENT:

-Notwithstanding a continued onslaught by the mammography industry to impede the use of breast thermography, thermology stalwarts continued their efforts to demonstrate the efficacy of the technology.
-More than 800 peer-reviewed clinical studies comprising 300,000+ patients, some tracked for twelve years, have been reported in the literature since 1980, all with results favorable to breast thermography use.
+Notwithstanding efforts by the radiology community to impede the use of breast thermography, thermology stalwarts continued their efforts to demonstrate the efficacy of the technology.
+More than 800 case and clinical studies comprising 300,000+ patients, some tracked for twelve years, have been reported in the literature since 1980, all with results favorable to breast thermography use.
 These include:

 • Breast thermography has an average sensitivity and specificity of 90%.